articles with #innovation

 flatter

-It was the time of the year and the obligatory visit to the largest trade show for consumer electronics was on schedule.
-Since many years I pay a visit to this temple of electronic gadgets, and along with me many colleagues and former colleagues in design.
-And every year the leaders in the industry, and those who want to push the big ones from their throne, meet up to showcase the world what they are capable of, and in how far they are better than the competition. more…
+It was the time of year, and the obligatory visit to the largest consumer electronics trade show was on schedule.
+For many years, I have paid a visit to this temple of electronic gadgets, and along with me many colleagues and former colleagues in design.
+And every year, the industry leaders and those who want to push the big ones from their thrones meet up to showcase to the world what they are capable of and how much better they are than the competition. more…

 better